 When is your next book coming out?
 What is it about?

 I am working on three books right now, and I’m not sure which will be finished and ready for publication first.
 Whiteout (tentative title) is a sci fi/paranormal mystery about a girl with amnesia who’s on the run from kidnappers.
 Nocturne is a young adult paranormal mystery with superhero overtones, and I’m also working on a yet-untitled companion novel to The Curse Girl.
+What advice would you give other people who are thinking about writing their first book, but then that self doubt comes in?

 My advice is to write even when you don’t feel like you can do it.
 Don’t give up just because you think your writing is bad.
 All writers feel that way sometimes.
 Everybody, even famous authors with numerous successes, write terrible first drafts and experience loads of self-doubt.
 Don’t give in to it!
+What do you think are the five most important things a new author has to "take care of" to give them the best chance at success?

-1. Write the best book you can.
+For indies specifically… 1.
+Write the best book you can.
 Edit, revise, polish.
 Make sure you have a tight plot, strong characters, and good pacing.

 2. Proofread.
 Hire a copyeditor if you need.
 Make sure there aren’t errors or typos.
 There’s always about fifty more typos than you think there are!